Edwin B. Wheeler: Vietnam war era

 Colonel Wheeler subsequently traveled to Okinawa, Japan, where assumed command of 3rd Marine Regiment on August 1, 1964.
-On the following day, the Gulf of Tonkin incident occurred and it became obvious, that the Marines would respond soon.
+On the following day, the Gulf of Tonkin incident occurred and it became obvious that the Marines would respond soon.
 Wheeler supervised the preparation of the regiment for combat deployment and subsequently led his regiment to Da Nang at the beginning of April 1965.
 In addition to the Da Nang area, Wheeler and his troops was responsible for the defense of Phu Bai, where they encountered Vietcong (VC) units.

 The 3rd Marines then were stationed at Da Nang Airfield and repelled several VC attacks.
 Wheeler was ordered back to the States in September 1965 and also received third Legion of Merit with Combat "V" for his service in Vietnam.

 He was then appointed commanding officer of the Basic School at Marine Corps Base Quantico, Virginia and was responsible for the initial training of all newly commissioned marine officers until September 1966, when he was promoted to the rank of brigadier general.
 Wheeler then assumed duties as assistant division commander within 2nd Marine Division under Major General Ormond R. Simpson.
 He spent following year with calm service at Camp Lejeune, North Carolina before assumed command of the division in November 1967.
 For his new assignment, Wheeler received his second star of major general in August 1968 and commanded the division until May 1969 and received his fourth Legion of Merit for that service.

-Wheeler then began his second tour of duty in Vietnam as Deputy Commander of XXIV Corps under Lieutenant General Richard G. Stilwell.
+Wheeler then began his second tour of duty in Vietnam as Deputy Commander of XXIV Corps under Lieutenant General Richard G. Stilwell and Lieutenant General Melvin Zais.
 He remained in that capacity just until December 1969, when he relieved his old superior, Ormond R. Simpson as commanding general of 1st Marine Division.

 The 1st Marine Division was stationed in Quảng Nam Province and was to provide security for the city of Da Nang and assist Vietnamese forces "as requested" in support of pacification, while continuing surveillance, reconnaissance, and psychological warfare within its TAOR.

 On April 18, Wheeler, members of his staff, and Colonel Edward A. Wilcox (1st Marines) were on an inspection of a search and destroy operation, while their helicopter crashed on approach to a jungle landing zone 15 mi southwest of Da Nang.
 Wheeler suffered a broken leg and was ordered to the hospital in Da Nang.
 He relinquished command to Major General Charles F. Widdecke on April 27, 1970, and was ordered to the States for treatment at Bethesda Naval Hospital.
 Wheeler received the Navy Distinguished Service Medal for his second tour in Vietnam and also several decorations by the Government of South Vietnam.

 Wheeler was appointed assistant chief of staff for personnel at Headquarters Marine Corps.
 He retired from the Marine Corps after 31 years of active service on September 1, 1972, and received his fifth Legion of Merit at the retirement ceremony.